 Extra Creamy (‘N Easy!)

 This is a good one guys!
 A very good one.
 Inspired by the deliciousness and ease of our Shamrock shake, this sugar-free mint chocolate chip ice cream is an instant hit.
-Expect creamy, thick and super tasty results.
+Expect creamy, luscious and super tasty results!

 It’s also ideal for a quick ice cream (and single-serving!) craving.
 You simply blend all the ingredients together until creamy smooth and pop in the freezer for an hour or two.
 If you use fat bomb moulds, you’ll be in ice cream territory within the hour.

 And yes, you can always double (tripe or quadruple) the recipe and keep it handy for a sunny day.

 In terms of the mint flavor in this guy, while you can use fresh mint leaves but I honestly wouldn’t recommend it.
 You see, you would have to infuse the coconut milk (or heavy cream) with the mint leaves for roughly 30 mins and let it cool.
 And since this recipe is all about quick, easy and great results, peppermint extract is the way to go.
 Plus, it’ll give your ‘nice-cream’ that strong minty flavor of store-bought varieties.

 And please try and skip any form of artificial colorings.
 Yellow no. 5 (part of the green dye) is a serious allergen that has been tied to hyperactivity in children (amongst other stuff).
 So go ahead and get the green hue the natural route. i.e. an avocado, which adds crazy creaminess, healthy fats and plenty of nutrients.

 Xylitol and allulose are, without a doubt, the best sweeteners for keto ice cream.
-It helps to retain the creamy texture (i.e. just like the alcohol, it prevents it from freezing rock solid), and allows you to skip the churning if need be in many recipes.
+They help to retain the creamy texture (they work pretty much like inverted sugars!), and allow you to skip the churning if need be in many recipes.

 Having said that, you can get away with using erythritol with good results too.
 Just note that you’ll need to thaw out your ice cream on the counter for 15-20 mins so its scoopable!

 If paleo, or not restricted by sugars, coconut sugar would work great too (just expect a light caramel hue).